simjoly/jml/README.md

-# jml
+# JML

 Testing hybridization using species trees

 joly.simon@gmail.com<br/>
 [Twitter](http://twitter.com/simjoly)

-Copyright (c) 2006-2014, Simon Joly<br/>
+Copyright (c) 2006-2017, Simon Joly<br/>
 Under the GPL 3 (a copy is located in the repository)

 ## Introduction

-jml is a program that implements the statistical method of Joly et al. (2009) for detecting introgessed sequences.
+JML is a program that implements the statistical method of Joly et al. (2009) for detecting introgessed sequences.
 The method uses posterior predictive checking to test whether the minimum distance between sequences of two species is smaller than expected under a scenario that does not account for hybridization.
 If the observed distance is smaller than, say, 95% of the simulated valued, then we can conclude that lineage sorting can not explain the data and an hypothesis of hybridization can be accepted.

-jml uses as input posterior distributions of species trees, population sizes and divergence times.
+JML uses as input posterior distributions of species trees, population sizes and divergence times.
 It can thus fully incorporate the uncertainty involved with these estimates, which can often be important, when testing hypotheses of hybridization.
 Practicaly, this is done by using the output of the *beast, a recently developped method that is implemented in beast. jml then samples species trees (with branch lengths and population sizes) from the Markov Chain Monte Carlo output and for each species tree, it simulates gene trees, then DNA sequences and finally estimates the minimum distance between sequences for all pairs of species.
 This will generate posterior predictive distributions that can then be used to estimate the p-values of empirical minimum sequences distances between species.

-The jml program uses code from other programs to generate the posterior predictive distributions.
+The JML program uses code from other programs to generate the posterior predictive distributions.
 Gene genealogies are generated using the same code as the MCMCcoal program [#yang2007mcmccoal] by Ziheng Yang and the sequences are simulated using code from the program seq-gen [#rambaut1997seqgenan], that is in part based on code from the software paml [#yang2007paml4].

 ### Warning